Explorra

 singapore sky line

-Singapore’s best assets
+singapore’s best assets

 You'll arrive in Singapore before the race with plenty of time to rest, relax and shop but it's unlikely you'll want to do that.
 In this city, renowned for its exhilarating pace and pulsating nightlife, you can anticipate that pre-race celebrations will be reaching a crescendo.
 A multitude of stylish bars and clubs await your arrival, and the atmosphere as the city prepares for this experience will be unforgettable.
 When the time comes to rest your weary head be assured we've got the perfect place for you: the Fullerton Hotel.
 A stay in the Fullerton - regularly voted one of Asia's best hotels - is an incredible indulgence at any time of year but promises to be even more special during Singapore's second Grand Prix as it boasts spectacular views directly over the racetrack.

-Best view in the house
+best view in the house

 singapore grand prix race track